Red Mercury (film): Production

-The film was written, produced and filmed over a four-month period.
+The film was written, produced and filmed over four months.

 The film was the first film aimed for a Western audience produced by a new film production company named Inspire, that planned to apply Bollywood film production methods to films made in the United Kingdom:

 According to the producers the writer, Farrukh Dhondy, was interviewed by British counter-terrorism officials, to verify that the bomb-plot in the script was unrelated to their active investigations.

 Release

 The film was sold at the 2005 Cannes Film Market.
 It was released in the UK shortly after the 7 July 2005 London bombings, rendering its theme of Islamic terrorism particularly topical.
 It was screened at the Cleveland International Film Festival in 2006.
-It did not have a theatrical release in the USA, being released to DVD in June 2007.
+It did not have a theatrical release in the US, being released to DVD in June 2007.

 Reception

 Variety compared it to Dog Day Afternoon and Juggernaut, as a socially-committed thriller with more talk than action.
 Their critic praised the technical values and performances, but found some of the plotting to be "sloppy" and "forced" with some characters "underwritten".
 Jack G Shaheen criticised it for the "one-dimensional" portrayal of the villains.